MiloMessinger/TeacherMagicGame/README.md

 ## Game Play

 Gameplay is designed to be fast and exciting.
 Attacks are not designed to instant kill, with users having longer fights with each other.
 When users meet, there should be a flurry of abilities used by both in attempts to eliminate each other.
+Players have 100 health, and there will be cooldowns (most of the time fractions of a second) on abilities to prevent matches from being decided by CPS.

 ## Gamemodes